 Status Codes

 A Web API must consistently apply HTTP status codes as described in IETF RFCs.
-HTTP status codes should be used among the ones listed in the standard HTTP status codes (RFC 7807) reproduced in Annex V.
+HTTP status codes should be used among the ones listed in the standard HTTP status codes (as defined in RFC 9110 and registered by IANA) reproduced in Annex V.

 [RSG-08] A Web API MUST consistently apply HTTP status codes as described in IETF RFCs.